 Having lightweight gear in karting is an absolute must.
 Because it’s a motorsport that is so stripped back in a lot of ways, with lightweight chassis and components, the driver being lighter than the competition can be a real edge during races.

 More than that, in terms of comfort, the last thing you want is a rib protector that feels heavy on your upper body.
-It’s supposed to reduce your fatigue, after all, not make it worse!
-It’s important to find one that fits well, doesn’t obstruct your driving, and isn’t a huge weight to carry around.
+After all, it’s supposed to reduce your fatigue, not make it worse!
+It’s important to find one that fits well, doesn’t obstruct your driving, and isn’t a burden to carry around.

-Of course, a large part of this is the outer guard material and what properties it has.
-Does it have a hardened plate of sorts around the ribs?
-Is the inner lining a material which absorbs impact, too?
-These sorts of things are crucial to learn about, considering that you’re spending extra money on safety gear which isn’t entirely required.
+Does the rib protector have a hardened plate of sorts around the ribs?
+Is the inner lining a material that absorbs impacts?
+These sorts of things are crucial to learn about, considering that you’re spending the money to stay safe and protected.

-If the outer guard is made of a hardened compound, it’s important that it doesn’t feel weighty or uncomfortable while you’re driving.
+If the outer guard is made of a hardened compound, it’s important that it doesn’t feel too heavy or uncomfortable while you’re driving.
 And you should definitely look for a rib protector that has a nice, padded interior as an extra safeguard.